Frank Austin Gooch

-Frank Austin Gooch (1852 – 1929) was a chemist and engineer.
+Frank Austin Gooch (1852 – 1929) was an American chemist and engineer.

 Biography

-He was born to Joshua G. & Sarah Gates (Coolidge) Gooch in Watertown, Massachusetts.
+He was born to Joshua G. and Sarah Gates (Coolidge) Gooch in Watertown, Massachusetts.
 On his mother's side of the family, he was a descendant of Thomas Hastings who came from the East Anglia region of England to the Massachusetts Bay Colony in 1634.

 Gooch invented the Gooch crucible, which is used, for example, to determine the solubility of bituminous materials such as road tars and petroleum asphalts.
 He was awarded a Ph.D. by Harvard University in 1877.
-Gooch was a Professor of Chemistry at Yale University from 1885 to 1918.
+Gooch was a professor of chemistry at Yale University from 1885 to 1918.

 He devised or perfected a large number of analytical processes and methods, including: